eerfunn/eerfunn/README.md

 ![Irfan's GitHub stats](https://img.shields.io/badge/-Code_Igniter-black?style=flat-square&logo=codeigniter)
 ![Irfan's GitHub stats](https://img.shields.io/badge/-Unity_Game_Engine-black?style=flat-square&logo=unity)

+> Most covered in dust, but I can try

 ### About Me

-- 💖 Anime stuffs, oftentimes going to anime convention (When I have money, and that's why I'm looking for a job rn xD)
-- 🌱 I'm currently learning Digital Art (Still learning anatomy and perspective .\_.)
-- 🔭 I played a lot of games (Honkai Star Rail, Wuthering Waves, Arena Breakout, and other mobile games [my laptop sucks])
-- Looking for a job (Especially anime-related)
+- 💖 I like anime stuffs, including Anime, Manga, Game, Anicon, and much more
+- 🌱 I can code, I can draw, I can design UI/UX, and a little bit of data analytics
+- 🔭 Currently a NEET (Not in Education, Employment, or Training)

 ### Reach me out on Social Media: